thirumurthis/Learnings/python/Hosting_python_app_in_oracleCloud.md

 ### Install memcache service in Oracle Linux

-Use below command to install the `memcached` server
+- To install the `memcached` server in the Linux machine use below command

 ```
 sudo dnf install memcached